-Chicken poop needs to compost before being added to garden soil.
+Chicken poop needs to be composted before being added to garden soil.
 If not, the nitrogen may burn plants that are in the soil.
 Hence the term “hot” soil.
 Depending on the composting method, the nitrogen will be broken down enough to use in your garden in as little as a month.

 Chicken manure is also very high in phosphorus.

-Noble Research Institute says that poultry litter makes an excellent addition to nitrogen fertilizer as it it is high in phosphorus.
+Noble Research Institute says that poultry litter makes an excellent addition to nitrogen fertilizer as it is high in phosphorus.

-Phosphorus impacts root development, flower formation, seed production, pest resistance and overall crop yields.
+Phosphorus impacts root development, flower formation, seed production, pest resistance, and overall crop yields.
 Phosphorus is extremely important in plants that are being used to yield food.
 Plants that don’t have enough phosphorus will become sick or stunted.
 Unfortunately, these plants may not give any outward signs that there is a problem until it is too late.

 Luckily, if you have chicken poop, you won’t have to worry about having enough phosphorus in your soil.
 As I mentioned, chicken poop is quite high in phosphorus so you won’t run into any deficiencies.

-Since phosphorus is vital in root development, it is a good idea to incorporate the poop into the soil so that it can have better contact with the root system.
+Since phosphorus is vital in root development, it is a good idea to incorporate poop into the soil so that it can have better contact with the root system.

 You can do this by tilling the manure into the soil.

 Potassium is extremely important in healthy plant production.

 It has been proven to help plants to grow faster and stronger.
 Increased potassium also helps plants fight off disease and pests as well as be more drought resistant.